salesforce/eslint-plugin-lwc/docs/rules/no-leading-uppercase-api-name.md

-# Validate property syntax to ensure it doesn't start with an upper-case character (no-leading-uppercase-char-api-name)
+# Validate property syntax to ensure it doesn't start with an upper-case character (no-leading-uppercase-api-name)

 This rule ensures that a public property doesn't start with an upper-case character.